Frequently Asked Questions

 What is GCP?

-- Good Clinical Practice (GCP) is an international set of standards that ensures the integrity of clinical research.
-It is a collaborative effort with concepts and guidelines from the International Conference on Harmonization (ICH), World Health Organization (WHO) and regulatory agencies throughout the world.
+- Good Clinical Practice (GCP) is an international set of ethical and scientific quality standards for designing, conducting, recording and reporting human clinical trials to ensure the integrity of clinical research and protect the rights, safety, and well-being of trial subjects.
+The International Council on Harmonization (ICH) GCP guidance was developed in a collaborative effort with the World Health Organization (WHO) and regulatory agencies throughout the world.

 - The US Food and Drug Administration (FDA) defines GCP as: